Hares are furry animals that are closely related to rabbits. They are leporids from the Lepus genus.

-Another difference that stands them out from rabbits is that their offsprings can take care of themselves almost immediately after birth.
+Another difference that distinguishes them from rabbits is that their offspring can care for themselves almost immediately after birth.

 There are 32 species of hares across various subgenuses.
 Some of the species include:

-Hares are known for their lightning speed, and they have the ability to run up to 80 kilometres per hour (50 miles per hour) over brief distances.
+Hares are known for their lightning speed, and they can run up to 80 kilometers per hour (50 miles per hour) over brief distances.

-When the distance is longer, some hares, particularly the European hare, can run at a speed of 56 kilometres per hour (35 miles per hour).
+When the distance is longer, some hares, particularly the European hare, can run at 56 kilometers per hour (35 miles per hour).

-The five species of jackrabbits found in the central and western part of North America can run at a speed of 64 kilometers per hour (40 miles per hour) over longer distances and can leap as high as 3 meters at a time.
+The five species of jackrabbits in the central and western parts of North America can run at 64 kilometers per hour (40 miles per hour) over longer distances and leap as high as 3 meters at a time.

-Their offsprings are usually predated on by foxes, stoats, buzzards, and owls, but the adult hares often use their incredible speed to escape their attacks.
+Their offspring are usually predated on by foxes, stoats, vultures, and owls, but the adult hares often use their incredible speed to escape their attacks.
 Their lifespan ranges between 2 – 4 years.

 Scientific Classification